 The Muscovy Cairina moschata domestica is a heavy species of duck that originates from central and southern America.
 Historically it was placed in the group known as Perching Ducks.

-Wild birds are shy; when cornered they can seem aggressive.
+Wild Muscovy Ducks are shy; when cornered they can seem aggressive.
 This may have given them an unfair reputation.
 They have calm temperaments when domesticated and the Muscovy is prized as a broody.
 She will put her heart and soul into defending ‘her’ young of course.

 They are heavy-bodied birds with relatively short legs that give them a horizontal carriage.
 The domesticated Muscovy Duck is the only breed of duck that is not descended from the wild Mallard.